David Chung

 Pete v2 is a multi-agent factory.

-It turns a technical build into atomized US-XXX stories, assigns each story a model tier, locks the files each agent is allowed to touch, dispatches safe work in parallel, verifies the outputs before commit, and preserves the durable PM record on disk.
+It turns a technical build into a set of small numbered jobs, gives each job a worker sized to the task, locks the files each worker is allowed to touch, sends the safe jobs down the line in parallel, inspects the output before it ships, and files the durable record on disk.

 PieceJobWhy It Matters

-pete-pm-tech-v2The PM system: plan, scope, waves, verification, issuesKeeps the build from drifting
+pete-pm-tech-v2The floor manager: plan, scope, schedule, inspectKeeps the build from drifting

 That sounds procedural.
 It is.